PRP Knee Injection Overview

-For more resources on an autologous blood injection in the knee, or to determine if you are a candidate for PRP knee injections, please contact the Denver, Vail and Aspen, Colorado area office of Dr. Matthew Provencher.
+For more resources on an autologous blood injection in the knee, or to determine if you are a candidate for PRP knee injections, please contact the orthopedic office of Dr. Matthew Provencher, serving patients in Denver, Vail and Aspen, Colorado.

 Biologic Therapy FAQ